Strengthening Your Marriage

 Strengthening Your Marriage and Marriage Advice

-We’re aware that you wouldn’t normally expect to get marriage advice or tips from a divorce law firm, but at Barrett Partners Group, we are in love with love and believe that divorce is a the last resort.
+We’re aware that you wouldn’t normally expect to get marriage advice or tips from a divorce law firm, but at Barrett Partners Group, we are in love with love and believe that divorce is the last resort.
 We are postitive that you did not envision a divorce lawyer on your wedding day and we’d rather see you stay married.
-In fact, the first question you should ask yourself is whether or not you should even be getting a divorce in the first place.
+In fact, the first question you should ask yourself is whether or not you should be getting a divorce in the first place.
 Some say that marriage is hard work.
 While challenging, we think it should be easy.
-Trials and tribulations come with every marriage that at times may appear insurmountable.
-But you’ve got this!
+Trials and tribulations come with every marriage that at times may appear insurmountable but you’ve got this!
 You may be considering divorce but it is not always the answer.
 Divorce is the last step, not the first.
 There are many things you can consider before the finality of divorce.
 One of them is Marriage Counseling.
 Once you’ve exhausted all of your options, the picture will become more clear to you.
 If you still arrive at Divorce, we will be here.

 How Can a Marriage Counselor Help Me?

 Many couples avoid seeking marriage counseling because they are unsure about what exactly marriage counselors do, and how marriage counseling may be beneficial.
 There are some specific issues that typically prompt couples to seek counseling, including: